 I am not old enough for menopause but I do get hormonally related migraines so it is interesting to know what I will be in for.
 Pre-menopause and menopause can be extremely hard years of migraineurs.
 Depending on the woman the perimenopausal years can start in the 40’s and menopause in the 50’s.
 The increase “migraine frequency may occur because of an increase in trigeminal nerve sensitivity to falling estrogen levels.”
 Seven portions

-Research done in 2011, and I have had this confirmed by personal stories as well, suggests that hysterectomies do not help bypass this either.
+Research was done in 2011, and I have had this confirmed by personal stories as well, suggests that hysterectomies do not help bypass this either.
 Going through it naturally seems to have a better likelihood of reducing the migraines after it is all said and done.
 But… “Both results are conditional though, depending greatly on whether or not a woman’s migraines earlier in life were closely related to her menstruation.
 If a woman experienced menstrual migraine or a menstrually-related migraine as her most severe migraine each month, then the results of this study might apply.
 However, if her worst migraines occurred as a result of non-hormonal factors, the transition into menopause may have no effect.”
 Seven portions

 And you have to love this:

 According to a June 2009 article published in Post Reproductive Health, the recommended treatment for management of menstrual migraines in perimenopause is HRT.
 Yet according to Dr. Ralph Evans in Handbook of Headache, the use of HRT has a 45% of reducing the number of attacks and almost an equal chance (46%) of making them worse.
 Seven portions

 However, this is not unexpected.
 The treatment for menstrual migraines that is hormonal treatments can make it better… or make it worse.
 But this?
 Basically, 50-50 shot there.
 So awesome?